-Virginia is a state that is blessed when it comes to hiking opportunities.
-With barrier islands along Chesapeake Bay and the Atlantic Ocean that are full of diverse wildlife and unique landscapes, as well as the gorgeous and ancient Appalachian Mountains further inland, there is no shortage of scenery in Virginia, and it’s all just waiting to be explored.
 Virginia is home to Shenandoah National Park and contains almost 25% of the famous Appalachian Trail.
 Whether you are looking for a quick day hike with the family or a multi-day backpacking trip along the AT, in Virginia you will find mountains, rock formations, old mines, wild ponies, and an abundance of natural beauty in this great state.

 Located in Shenandoah National Park, hiking to the summit of Bearfence Mountain is a short loop trail that will lead to some amazing views of the Blue Ridge Mountains.
 At about 1.2 miles round trip with only 380 feet elevation gain, Bearfence Mountain is suitable for beginner hikers and is open year round.
 The trail and the surrounding views are especially beautiful during the spring and fall because of the wildflowers and colors, but it’s a pretty hike no matter the season.
 The trickiest part of this hike is the scramble near the top, and because of this section dogs are not allowed on the trail, but once hikers get past this obstacle, they’ll be rewarded with a 360-degree view from the summit.
 Browse our Romantic Weekend Getaways in Virginia guide for more ideas.

 Heading up to Blackrock Summit for sunrise or sunset will provide hikers with unobstructed views of the colors in the sky as well as the lovely light as it spreads over the surrounding landscape, but this hike is also quite pretty at any other time of day as well.
 There are several route options for reaching the top, and both are under 2 miles in length.
 One goes out and back via the Appalachian Trail right to the summit for about a mile, and the other takes that way up but then meanders down the Blackrock Spur Trail for a slightly longer 1.6-mile trip.
 Blackrock Summit is located in Shenandoah National Park, which is open year round, but the road to the trailhead – Skyline Drive – is sometimes closed during inclement winter weather.